-Should SEND be recognised in a child a SEND support arrangements document will be devised and provision management will be put in place to include interventions.
+Should SEND be recognised in a child a SEND support arrangements document will be devised and provision management will be put in place to include bespoke strategies and, if required, interventions.

 Where pupils have higher levels of need, we will work in partnership with other specialist professionals and agencies to assess e.g. EPs, PSS, REMA and ensure the correct provision is in place.